-The program is unique in that it gives its students the opportunity of studying law from a comparative perspective at a German and at an Australian university.
-By this, students gain first-hand experience of the different approaches to problem-solving and legal thinking adopted by a classic European legislation on the one hand and by a common-law country on the other.
-The admission period always starts at March 15 and ends May 31.
-The admission process requires an online application and documents that need to be sent to the University of Mannheim.
+The program is unique in that it gives its students the opportunity to study law from a comparative perspective at both a German and an Australian university.
+In doing so, students gain first-hand experience of the different approaches to problem-solving and legal thinking adopted by a traditional European legislation on the one hand and by a common-law country on the other.
+The admission period always starts on March 15 and ends on May 31.
+The admissions process requires an online application and documents that need to be sent to the University of Mannheim.

-Students who have obtained a fouryear law degree (at least 240 ECTS points or equivalent - working experience can be credited towards the required 240 ECTS when a notarized employer's reference is submitted) from a foreign university or have a degree in a related discipline (e.g. business, economics, social and political sciences) if at least 20 ECTS or equivalent were obtained in law classes (or similar which prove the ability to study law).
+Students who have obtained a four-year law degree (at least 240 ECTS credits or equivalent – work experience can be counted towards the required 240 ECTS credits when a notarized employer's letter of recommendation is submitted) from a foreign university or who have a degree in a related discipline (e.g., business, economics, social and political sciences) if at least 20 ECTS credits or equivalent were obtained in law classes (or similar classes which prove the ability to study law).

-In accordance with their excellent reputation in business law, in 2014 the universities decided to restructure their well-known master's program of comparative law (M.C.L.) into a business law oriented program to be called „Master of Comparative Business Law (M.C.B.L.)„.
-The restructured program focuses on European and international business law while keeping the comparative perspective alive.
+In accordance with their excellent reputation in business law, the universities decided to restructure their well-known Master of Comparative Law (M.C.L.) program in 2014 and turn it into a business law oriented program to be called „Master of Comparative Business Law (M.C.B.L.)“.
+The restructured program focuses on European and international business law while keeping up the comparative perspective.

 The University of Adelaide was founded in 1874 and is South Australia's oldest university.
 It enjoys an outstanding national and international reputation in both teaching and research in many fields of study.

-Among the University's many distinguished graduates are Nobel prize winner Lord Florey and Dame Roma Mitchell, a graduate of the Law School, Australia's first female QC, judge, University Chancellor and Governor of South Australia.
+Among the university's many distinguished graduates are Nobel laureates Lord Florey and Dame Roma Mitchell, a graduate of the Law School, Australia's first female QC, judge, University Chancellor, and Governor of South Australia.

-With a student population of around 16,000, including more than 2,000 students from 70 countries, The University of Adelaide consists of four campuses.
-The main campus includes the Law School, along with most teaching departments and other central services and is located in the cultural, intellectual and commercial heart of the city of Adelaide.
-It is adjacent to the State Library, South Australian Museum, South Australian Art Gallery, Festival Theatre, Zoological Gardens and Botanical Gardens, in the parklands which surround the city's business and shopping district.
+With a student population of around 16,000, including more than 2,000 students from 70 countries, the University of Adelaide consists of four campuses.
+The main campus includes the Law School, along with most teaching departments and other central services, and is located in the cultural, intellectual, and commercial heart of the city of Adelaide.
+It is adjacent to the State Library, South Australian Museum, South Australian Art Gallery, Festival Theatre, Zoological Gardens, and Botanical Gardens, which are all located in the parklands surrounding the city's commercial and shopping district.

-The modules in Mannheim consist of mandatory, intensive and elective courses.
-The topics of the courses are chosen carefully.
+The courses in Mannheim are distributed among compulsory, intensive, and elective modules.
+The courses' topics are chosen carefully.
 They have been put in a logical order, which ensures the development of both academic and professional competences.
-The mandatory courses have a clearly defined focus on comparative legal methodology and the legal sources, actors and means of action.
-Whereas these subjects of European and International Law are indispensable for business lawyers and thus mandatory, students can tailor the program to suit their own interests by a respective choice of intensive and elective courses.
-They cover all main subjects of business law.
-They allow for depth of study, and their choice ensures the coherence of the competences gained.
-Without neglecting academic levels, the program pays specific attention to professional applications, particularly through its teaching methods and assignments.
-To serve this purpose the program strongly relies on a combination of theory and the thorough study and analysis of cases and thus takes advantage of an outstanding and well-developed characteristic feature of German legal education.
+The compulsory modules have a clearly defined focus on comparative legal methodology and legal sources, actors, and means of action.
+Whereas these subjects related to the fields of European and international law are indispensable for business lawyers and thereby mandatory, students can tailor the program to suit their own interests by choosing certain intensive and elective modules, which cover all main areas of business law.
+These modules allow for depth of study in the chosen fields and ensure coherence of the competences gained.
+Without neglecting academic approaches, the program pays specific attention to practical application, particularly through its teaching methods and assignments.
+To serve this purpose, the program strongly relies on a combination of theory and in-depth study and analysis of cases, thus taking advantage of an outstanding and well-developed feature of German legal education.

 Compulsory Module: Introduction to Comparative European Law